openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 ### Symptom

-During the OS installation, if you click  **Server > Performance tool**, PCP is installed.
-After the OS is installed and restared, an error "pmie_check failed in /usr/share/pcp/lib/pmie" is displayed in the  **/var/log/messages**  log.
+During the OS installation, if you click  **Server > Performance tool**, PCP-related software package is installed.
+After the OS is installed and restarted, an error "pmie_check failed in /usr/share/pcp/lib/pmie" is displayed in the  **/var/log/messages**  log.

 ### Possible Causes